Dan-Matthews-23/Heart-Helpers/README.md

 - Information on the next national event
 - Information about previous events
 - Testimonies of previous and existing volunteers
-- Contact information for the twelve branches across the United Kingdom
+- A means for contacting  the national team or the twelve branches across the United Kingdom

 ### About the user